keltia/fetiche-rs/docs/DISTANCES.md

   do calculation for plane/home/operator if any:
     * dist_3d(point_d, point_a)
-      now we have all planes in prox of a given drone select all such points where the 3d distance between the 2 points are below 1nm aka 1852m save it into table airplane_prox with an encounter id an encounter is the (drone-plane-journey) tuple.
+      now we have all planes in prox of a given drone select all such points where the 3d distance between the 2 points are below 1nm aka 1852m into airplane_prox
+    * for all these points, group them to generate a unique id for the (drone-plane-journey) tuple and insert it into the airplane_prox table.
+    * we can extract the summary of a given day with `export distances -S`

 - for an encounter:
   record encounter data:
     * timestamp
   * distance
   * site

   record drone data:
     * ID